Clashes force Libya's Bashagha from Tripoli after brief attempt to enter | Politics

 Clashes force Libya's Bashagha from Tripoli after brief attempt to enter

-Clashes rocked Libya's capital early on Tuesday as the parliament-appointed prime minister, Fathi Bashagha, tried to take over government there but was forced back out by a rival administration that refuses to cede power.
+Diplomacy to resolve the crisis or lay the ground for new elections is making slow progress.
+Speaking from the central coastal city of Sirte, where the parliament last week said he should base his government while unable to work in Tripoli, Bashagha said he would not use violence to take over in the capital.

 Clashes rocked Libya's capital early on Tuesday as the parliament-appointed prime minister, Fathi Bashagha, tried to take over government there but was forced back out by a rival administration that refuses to cede power.
-Bashagha entered Tripoli overnight after two months of stalemate between Libya's rival administrations, but withdrew hours later as fighting broke out, his office said.
+Bashagha entered Tripoli overnight after two months of stalemate between Libya's rival administrations, but withdrew hours later as fighting broke out.

 The crisis risks plunging Libya back into prolonged fighting after two years of comparative peace, or returning it to partition between the eastern-backed government of Bashagha and a Tripoli administration under Abdulhamid al-Dbeibah.
 Political deadlock has already led to a partial blockade of Libya's oil facilities, cutting its main source of foreign revenue by half.
 Diplomacy to resolve the crisis or lay the ground for new elections is making slow progress.